gerald1248/openshift-unit/README.md

 This will refresh the configmap from the contents of the `test` folder.

 ## Cleanup
-The script `cleanup.sh` will remove the project `openshift-unit` and the rolebinding that gives the serviceaccount `openshift-unit` read-only access to all projects.
+Call `make clean` to remove the project `openshift-unit` and the rolebinding that gives the serviceaccount `openshift-unit` read-only access to all projects.

 ## Building the image
 Run `make build` to create a bespoke test runner image.
 In many cases, the version of the `oc` client should be adjusted from `latest` to a version that matches your cluster.

 Tag the image as desired and upload to Docker Hub or a private registry as appropriate.

+## Test the test-runner
+Run `make test` to run the tests for the `openshift-unit` executable in the `bin` folder.

 ## Note on versions
 The default image on Docker Hub ships with the current stable build of the `oc` client.
 You may wish to adjust the version tag in the `docker-build.sh` script and create an image that matches your cluster exactly.